g-poveda/seq_dec_mak/scheduling_newcourse/readme.md

 - If you want to try another solving philosophy : https://www.hexaly.com/docs/last/exampletour/index.html

 For further information please contact g-poveda via issues in this repo or if you have his personal contact.

+## Details of the notebook and main take-away

+### Notebook 1 :
+Intro on RCPSP problem + heuristic optimisation :
+- Implementation of SGS algorithm that builds a feasible schedule from a given permutation of tasks.
+- [New] : basic greedy local search on the permutation to improve the schedule.

+### Notebook 2 :
+CPSat tuto and Jobshop problem.
+- CPSat mini tutorial :
+  - create different kind of variables,
+  - explore the expressivity of constraints (boolean, integer, enforcement, global constraints on interval..)
+- Generic CPSat encoding of Jobshop problem

+### Notebook 3 (no correction given, TP) :
+CP solving of RCPSP
+- CPSat encoding of RCPSP
+- As bonus, encoding of RCPSP with additional constraints.